codepath/android_guides/Creating-and-Using-Fragments.md

 		adapter = new ThingsAdapter(getActivity(), things);
 	}

+        // This event fires 3rd, and is the first time views are available in the fragment
 	// The onCreateView method is called when Fragment should create its View object hierarchy.
 	// Use onCreateView to get a handle to views as soon as they are freshly inflated
 	@Override